petercorke/RVC3-python/README.md

 `rvctool` is a wrapper around [IPython](https://ipython.readthedocs.io/en/stable) where:
-- functions and classes can be accessed without needing package prefixes
+- robotics and vision functions and classes can be accessed without needing package prefixes
 - results are displayed by default like MATLAB does, and like MATLAB you need to put a semicolon on the end of the line to prevent this
 - the prompt is the standard Python REPL prompt `>>>` rather than the IPython